Dark Information in Black Hole with $\lambda\varphi$ Fluid: Black Hole Radiation Spectrum with the Fluid

 It is known that nothing can escape from the horizon of a black hole in classical general relativity.
-However, by considering the effect of quantum field theory, Hawking found that a positive energy particle from a pair created virtually around the black hole horizon can escape out of the horizon through tunneling and this process results in the famous Hawking radiation.
+However, by considering the effect of quantum field theory, Hawking found that a positive energy particle from a pair created virtually around the black hole horizon can {escape from} the horizon through tunneling, and this process results in the famous Hawking radiation.
 It was shown that the black hole radiation spectrum obeys the thermal distribution \cite{Hawking1974,Hawking1975}.
 This will result in the black hole information paradox since the entropy will increase through the Hawking process.

-In Ref.~\cite{ZhangCai2009}, the authors showed that the black hole radiation spectrum is not perfectly thermal but nonthermal if the constraint of energy conservation is introduced, and the problem of the information paradox can be solved.
-In fact, there were other different schemes for this problem, see Refs.~\cite{Aharonov1987,Krauss1989,Bekenstein1993,Parikh2000,Horowitz2004,Hawking2005,Lloyd2006,Braunstein2007} for examples.
+In~\cite{ZhangCai2009}, the authors showed that the black hole radiation spectrum is not perfectly thermal but nonthermal if the constraint of energy conservation is introduced, and the problem of the information paradox can be solved.
+In fact, there were other different schemes for this problem, see~\cite{Aharonov1987,Wilczek1989,Bekenstein1993,Wilczek2000,Horowitz2004,Hawking2005,Lloyd2006,Braunstein2007} for examples.

-In this section, we use the statistical mechanical method introduced in Refs.~\cite{MaChenSun:2018EPL,MaChenSun:2018NPB} to calculate the nonthermal black hole radiation spectrum, which describes the statistical distribution of particle's energy after the particles cross the horizon through the Hawking process.
-This method is based on canonical typicality~\cite{MaChenSun:2018EPL,Tasaki1998,Goldstein2006,Popescu2006}.
+In this section, we use the statistical mechanical method introduced in~\cite{MaChenSun:2018EPL,MaChenSun:2018NPB} to calculate the nonthermal black hole radiation spectrum, {which describes the statistical distribution of the radiated particles's energy.} This method is based on canonical typicality~\cite{MaChenSun:2018EPL,Tasaki1998,Goldstein2006,Popescu2006}.
 We first give a brief review of this method.

 The density matrix of a black hole B with mass $M$, charge $Q$ and angular momentum $J$ is given by